 Commencal

-The popular brand from Andorra, Commencal, leans heavily into the gravity side of MTB.
-They got no less than two different downhill frames on the market: the FRS and the Supreme DH, which won multiple World Cup races and the 2022 overall title.
+They got no less than two different downhill frames on the market: the FRS and the Supreme DH, one of the winningest bikes in the World Cup DH races recently.

 Commencal bikes were one of the first high-pivot designs, which still carries over.
 They also stand out with the frame materials used.
+They focus on aluminum frames, avoiding carbon.

-Learn more at commencal-store.com, their direct-to-consumer shop, or check for current deals at Chain Reaction Cycles.
+Learn more at commencal-store.com, their direct-to-consumer shop.

 Cube